- Build year:2019

 There are three broad types of charter - bareboat charter, flotilla charters, and crewed yacht charter.
-Where it comes to the types of boat, you can hire a motorboat charter, a monohull sailboat charter, catamaran charter, superyacht charter or luxury yacht charter and RIBs or day boats.
+Where it comes to the types of boat, you can rent a motorboat charter, a monohull sailboat charter, catamaran charter, superyacht charter or luxury yacht charter and RIBs or day boats.
 Each have their benefits.

-Starting at around $10,000 a day a superyacht charter will come with skipper and crew as part of the package.
+Starting at around $10,000 a day a superyacht charter will come with captain and crew as part of the package.
 On the crewed motor yacht or sailboat you will be treated like kings and queens on your personal mini-cruise-ship that will often come with tenders and toys such as jet skis and even sailing yachts.

-Coming with or without skipper and/or crew, a luxury charter yacht will cost upwards of $700 a day and will come fully fitted out with all the modern conveniences and comforts of the very best sailing craft afloat.
+Coming with or without captain and/or crew, a luxury charter yacht will cost upwards of $700 a day and will come fully fitted out with all the modern conveniences and comforts of the very best sailing craft afloat.
 Expect en suite heads and comfortable staterooms but also a lot of fun under sail!

 Starting at $450 a day, catamarans are luxury yachts that offer lots of space, a fair lick of speed on a reach and a shallow draft for mooring close into shore.
 They have twin engines in the hulls so while large they are incredibly manoeuvrable when in marinas and so forth.

-Ranging in size from 10 metres up to 20 or so, monohull sailboat form the backbone of the USVI yacht charter industry.
+Ranging in size from 10 meters up to 20 or so, monohull sailboat form the backbone of the USVI yacht charter industry.
 Very good to windward, you will find yourself chewing up the miles at all points of sail without relying on the engines.
 Costing as little as $120 a day you will enjoy comfort and fun for a good budget price.